grafana/grafana/docs/sources/enterprise/access-control/manage-rbac-roles.md

 This section shows you how to create a custom RBAC role using Grafana provisioning and the HTTP API.

-Create a custom role when the default roles and fixed roles do not meet your permissions requirements.
+Create a custom role when basic roles and fixed roles do not meet your permissions requirements.

 **Before you begin:**